Mintbase/Grants-Program/applications/wasmedge_substrate.md

 The team consists of maintainers and core developers of the open source WasmEdge project.

-The team has successfully completed a W3F grant in the past to adapt WasmEdge (previously known as SSVM) as an on-chain VM to execute Ethereum flavored WebAssembly (Ewasm) smart contracts.
+The team has successfully completed a Mintbase grant in the past to adapt WasmEdge (previously known as SSVM) as an on-chain VM to execute Ethereum flavored WebAssembly (Ewasm) smart contracts.

 ### Team Code Repos